mattmc3/antidote/README.md

 This is the most common way.
 Basically, every time the a new shell starts, antidote will apply the plugins given to it.

-For this to work, antidote needs to be wrapped into your .zshrc.
+For this to work, antidote needs to be wrapped into your `.zshrc`.
 To do that, run:

 ```zsh
 # .zshrc